Get DevWP - WordPress Development Theme

 Why XAMPP?

-This article is part of a series of articles and videos on how to Develop your own Custom WordPress Themes with DevWP.
+This is part of a series on building custom WordPress themes with DevWP.
+Check out the companion video:

 Enabling Essential PHP Extensions

-• Configure Apache – Click on the “Config” button next to Apache and select PHP.ini.
+2. Configure Apache — Click on the Config button next to Apache and select PHP.ini.

-• Edit PHP.ini -Search for extension=fileinfo and remove the the semicolon for the following extensions: extension=gd, extension=intl, extension=zip.
+3. Edit PHP.ini — Search for extension=fileinfo and remove the semicolon for the following extensions: extension=gd, extension=intl, extension=zip.

 Key File Locations